 The Initiative for Responsible Mining Assurance (IRMA) is a multi-sector initiative that offers independent, third-party auditing and transparency at mine sites using its 400+ page standard.

-Strong, enforceable laws and regulations remain the best means of ensuring companies respect human rights, particularly of Indigenous and frontline communities, and the protection of the environment.
+Strong, enforceable laws and regulations remain the best means of ensuring companies respect human rights, particularly those of Indigenous Peoples and other frontline communities, and protecting the environment.
 Earthworks has been and continues to be critical of voluntary and certification systems, particularly those initiated and governed by industry.
 We also recognize that the laws and rules governing mining around the world range from absent to inadequate, almost across the board.

-Recognizing this gap, 15 years ago, Earthworks joined labor unions, community groups, and NGOs in an effort to define more responsible mining practices—and engaged with mining companies and downstream buyers of minerals to build a system for oversight and verification with compliance.
+Recognizing this gap, in 2006, Earthworks joined labor unions, community groups, and NGOs in an effort to define more responsible mining practices—and engaged with mining companies and downstream buyers of minerals to build IRMA’s system for oversight and verification with compliance.

 We recognize that there is more work to be done to strengthen standards to reflect best practice, and that IRMA is a dynamic process that will continue to evolve with new technology, information, and understanding.